hangxingliu/wslgit/README.md

 1. Transfer git invoking from Windows batch file `git.bat` to `wslgit.sh` located in WSL.
 2. Convert Windows path in parameters to Linux path by `wslpath` or `awk`
 3. Convert Linux path in git output back to Windows path.
+	- Convert path by `wslpath` if git output only contains one Linux path
+	- Otherwise, convert path by `awk` following WSL mounted `drvfs` list (`mount -t drvfs`)

 ## Author